HDFGroup/vol-log-based/DEVELOPER_NOTE.md

     + When the count reaches 0, and the closing flag is set, the VOL automatically closes the file
     + It may not always be possible as is discussed in https://support.hdfgroup.org/HDF5/doc/RM/RM_H5F.html#File-Close

-## Native VOL won't close if there are data objects still open
+## Native VOL is not available when the library is shuting down
   HDF5 dispatcher placed a hook on MPI_Finalize to finalize the HDF5 library.
   When finalizing, the dispatcher will close all files not closed by the application by calling the file close VOL API.
   During that time, the library is marked to be in shutdown status, and the function of the native VOL will become limited.